kliment-olechnovic/ftdmp/README.markdown

 Some features of FTDMP require aditional dependencies (that are easily available through "conda" package manager):

- * graph neural network-based scoring using "voronota-iface-gnn" requires "R", "PyTorch" and "PyTorch Geometric"
+ * graph neural network-based scoring using "voronota-js-voroif-gnn" requires "R", "PyTorch" and "PyTorch Geometric"
  * relaxing using molecular dynamics requires "OpenMM"

 # Obtaining and installing FTDMP